LaurentFE/java-Spring-Boot-ToDoList-Server/README.md

 The resources handled by the API will be described on the landing page of the server (Not implemented yet)

-Upon start of the application, the database is currently always reset to default values.
+Upon start of the application, the database is currently always reset to its empty state.

 ## What